loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 ![Figure 9.
 Parameters of the XSLT Request Transformation Stage](./images/XSLT_transformation_phase.png)

-*XSLT for transformation of the incoming message before transfer* parameter contains the path to the XSLT workflow.
+The *XSLT for transformation of the incoming message before transfer* parameter contains the path to the XSLT workflow.
 The input parameters can be specified in the workflow as such as it is represented by means of the following example:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>